Mick Foley: Championship reigns (2008–2009)

-On November 27, Thanksgiving Day, TNA presented the Turkey Bowl.
+On the November 27 episode of Impact!, TNA presented the Turkey Bowl.
 Alex Shelley ended up being pinned by Rhino, and Foley handed Rhino the check.
 Afterward, the defeated Shelley had to put on a Turkey Suit in compliance with the match rules, albeit with much refusal.
 However, Shelley "flipped off" Foley and proceeded to beat him up.
 In the aftermath, Mick mentioned that Shelley is lucky he still has his job.
 The Main Event Mafia's Kevin Nash, Booker T, and Scott Steiner were going to take on Brother Devon, A.J.
-Styles, and Mick Foley in his debut matchup at Genesis.
+Styles, and Mick Foley in his debut matchup at Genesis on January 11, 2009.
 Nash, however, suffered a legitimate staph infection and missed Genesis.
 He was replaced by Cute Kip.
 Foley got the pin when he hit Scott Steiner with a double arm DDT onto a chair.

-On April 19, 2009, at Lockdown, he defeated Sting to win the TNA World Heavyweight Championship for his first-ever championship in TNA, and his fourth World title overall.
-Mick did not lose the championship, but Sting became the new leader of the Main Event Mafia by pinning Kurt Angle at Sacrifice.
-Foley had also stated on Impact! tapings that if he retained the TNA World Heavyweight Title at the King of the Mountain match at Slammiversary, he would only put the title up in a match once a year.
+At Lockdown on April 19, he defeated Sting to win the TNA World Heavyweight Championship for his first-ever championship in TNA, and his fourth World title overall.
+At Sacrifice on May 24, Foley put his title on the line against Kurt Angle, Jeff Jarrett and Sting.
+During the match, Foley stuffed a dirty old sock into the mouths of Jarrett and Sting, but Sting pinned Angle to become the new leader of the Main Event Mafia.
+Due to the rules of the match, Foley retained the title.

+Foley had also stated on Impact! tapings that if he retained the TNA World Heavyweight Title at the King of the Mountain match at Slammiversary on June 21, he would only put the title up in a match once a year.
 However, he lost the title to Kurt Angle in the King of The Mountain match at Slammiversary.
-He received a rematch at Victory Road, commenting he had only submitted once in his career (to Terry Funk, in a spinning toe hold) and swore he'd never do it again.
+He received a rematch at Victory Road on July 19, commenting he had only submitted once in his career (to Terry Funk, in a spinning toe hold) and swore he'd never do it again.
 He lost the match when Angle forced him to submit again with the ankle lock.

-On July 30, 2009, in the 200th episode of Impact!, Foley won the TNA Legends Championship by pinning champion Kevin Nash in a tag team match where Nash teamed with Angle and Foley with Bobby Lashley.
-At Hard Justice, Nash defeated Foley to regain the title, following interference from Traci Brooks.
+On July 30, on the 200th episode of Impact!, Foley won the TNA Legends Championship by pinning champion Kevin Nash in a tag team match where Nash teamed with Angle and Foley with Bobby Lashley.
+At Hard Justice on August 16, Nash defeated Foley to regain the title, following interference from Traci Brooks.